|Adam R. Urbach|

 Teaching Interests: organic chemistry; medicinal chemistry; supramolecular chemistry; research methodology in the classroom.

 I love challenging students to think critically, objectively, and creatively in solving new problems, to see the connection between scientific concepts and experiments, and to understand the deeper nature of the wonderful science that is chemistry.
-I seek to offer a truly outstanding education in the chemical sciences that integrates the classroom lecture and laboratory with research experiences at the cutting edge of science.
+I seek to offer a truly outstanding education in the chemical sciences that integrates the classroom lecture and laboratory with research experiences at the leading edge of science.
 I am proud of our graduates, and I know they leave Trinity well prepared to start their careers.

 |Bio||Courses taught at Trinity: CHEM 1318 (general chemistry), 2319 and 2119 (organic chemistry 1 lecture and lab), 2320 and 2220 (organic chemistry 2 lecture and lab), 2180 and 2130 (research methodology), 4242 (advanced analytical lecture and lab), 4347 (advanced topics: medicinal chemistry, structure-based drug design, supramolecular chemistry, and structural biology), 1190 and 3190 (independent study), and 4399 (honors thesis).|